flutter/flutter/specs/gestures.md

   }

   // for use by subclasses only
-  void sendEvent(GestureEvent event,
+  void sendEvent(@nonnull GestureEvent event,
-                 { int coallesceGroup, // when queuing events, only the last event with each group is kept bool prechoose: false // if true, event should just be sent right away, not queued }) {
+                 { int coallesceGroup, // when queuing events, only the last event with each group is kept
+                   @nonnull bool prechoose: false // if true, event should just be sent right away, not queued }) {
     assert(_active == true);
     assert(coallesceGroup == null || prechoose == false);